heygrady/redux-selectors/README.md

 console.log(selectOranges === selectOrangesToo) // --> true
 ```

-### Creating meta selectors
+### Creating dependent selectors

-The real benefit of `createSelector` is in combining multiple selectors together.
-This form is similar to reselect.

-If you pass two or more arguments to `createSelector`, it will presume that the last argument is a "results function."
-The rest of the functions are treated as selectors.
+The real benefit of `createSelector` is in computing values from dependent selectors.
+If you pass two or more arguments to `createSelector` it will presume that the last argument is a "results function."
+The rest of the arguments are treated as selectors.
 This makes it easy to gather a bunch of values from the state and glue them together.

 Below you can see that we are able to specify a number of selectors and feed their values to a results function that combines them.